 Further up Mosley Street we will pass the Portico Library (1806), the first Greek revival building in the city.
 Its famous members are listed on a blue plaque:

 Plaque showing the Battle of Waterloo (1815)

 A series of bronze statues on the northern border of Piccadilly Gardens reveal the Victorians' taste for commemorating both local and national heroes.
 We will look at the first of these, the statue of Wellington with four god-figures at his feet (Mars/Ares, Minerva/Athena, Peace, and Victory), and discuss who the Duke was, why he was commemorated in this way, and who the gods are.
-Children will make a drawing of this statue (they can do all the figures or choose one).

 Next, a look at the statue of Victoria allows us to consider the importance of this long-reigning monarch and her empire, which was greater even than that of the Romans.